nathan5280/Snippets/RESTful-Testable/README.md

 # RPN Calculator (RESTful and Testable)
 Demonstrate through a number of incremental stages how to implement a RESTful API that incorporates the following capabilities.
-* RESTful API using Flask
+* RESTful API using Flask-RESTful
 * Testability of:
     * Direct invocation of the model from Python script.
     * Unit testing of the model using PyTest.
     * Client server invocation of the model functionality.
     * Unit testing of the RESTful API using PyTest.
 * Storing state in DB across method invocations using SQLAlchemy.
-* Managing long running jobs outside the request/response and http server process leveraging Celery.
 * Java Web Tokens using Flask-JWT for simple user authentication.
+* (Future) Managing long running jobs outside the request/response and http server process leveraging Celery.

 # Stages
 The example is broken down into several stages were each stage demonstrating a new piece of the